duongvox99/automation-practice/README.md

 # automation_practice

 ## Installation
 This practice is tested on **Node v10.16.0**.
-While earlier versions of node may be compatible, they have not been tested or verified.
+While earlier versions of nodejs may be compatible, they have not been tested or verified.

 ### Install required Software